-The graphs below chart the percentages of high school students who graduated by obtaining a high school diploma or who completed a General Equivalency Diploma (GED).
+The graphs below show the percentages of high school students who graduated by obtaining a high school diploma or who completed a General Education Development / Diploma (GED).

-Students within the initial cohort who graduate, drop out, or continue beyond the fourth year of high school after entering the 9th grade are included within the On-Time Graduation Rate calculation, while students recorded as transferring to another school or district are removed from the calculation and do not count against a school or district.
+Four Year Graduation Rate: This graph shows the On-Time Graduation Rate, the percentage of students who graduated from high school within 4 years of entering the 9th grade.
+Students within the initial cohort who graduate, drop out, or continue beyond the fourth year of high school after entering the 9th grade are accounted for within the calculation, while students recorded as transferring to another school or district are removed from the calculation and do not count against a school or district.

 Graduation rate is calculated based using federal guidance.
 For more information go to https://www2.ed.gov/policy/elsec/leg/essa/essagradrateguidance.pdf

 To protect student privacy, data for schools who have less than 10 students will not be displayed.